ThomasProctor/ThomasProctor.github.io/_posts/2018-01-07-06-Getting Your Sphero Unstuck.markdown

 When the robot is hitting a wall however, the outer shell can't rotate.
 Like a hamster trying to run inside a ball that won't turn, the robot instead moves up the side of the ball.
 It realizes that its flipping over, and turns of the motor to right itself.
-Once it has righted itself, it repeats the process, creating the oscillation.*
+Once it has righted itself, it repeats the process, creating the oscillation.</small>

-*I'm actually quite unsure about this explanation.
+<small>I'm actually quite unsure about this explanation.
 It might be very wrong.
 The period of oscillation is about 0.05 seconds.
 At 20Hz, this is right on the edge of something we'd hear as sound.